Nebula Court Community Housing

 Operating as a fully pumped system, risers from the basement plant room supply heat via branches at each level, each connecting a number of apartments via an hydraulic interface unit in each dwelling.
 This acts in a similar way to a combination boiler but without the gas, managing hot water and heat as required, reducing significantly the energy input.
 This contributes to the carbon reduction commitment with the added benefit of providing individual billing for residents.

-The complete system displays Hamworthy’s ability to optimise design, based on the requirements of an individual project.
+The complete system exemplifies Hamworthy’s ability to optimise design, based on the requirements of an individual project.
 It will ensure that Nebula Court’s heating and hot water requirements are as up-to-date and environmentally friendly as possible.